 If you hold specified alcoholic products in your CCA, but do not remove them for home consumption, you must enter a nil return at the time you would have normally made an excise entry.
-A nil return must also include product that is removed but the removal does not constitute a removal for home consumption.
+A nil return must also include if product is removed, but the removal does not constitute a removal for home consumption.